hardin47/website/Math58/Notes/index.md

 You are responsible for reading the relevant chapters in the text.
 You will have a much deeper understanding of the material if you spend time working through the <a href = "https://www.rossmanchance.com/applets/index2021.html" target = "_blank">online applets</a>.
 You should make sure you are coming to class and also reading the materials associated with the activities.

+More information and course details can be found at the <a href = "https://m58-intro-stats.netlify.app/" target = "_blank">Math58B website</a>.